snech99/Rubiks_cube_solver/README.md

 At the beginning we have a Depth First Search (DFS) to solve any side of the cube.
 Subsequently, the cube is solved with normal algorithms, as they can be found everywhere on the internet.

+## Update
+New faster solver without DFS added.
+This solver finds the solution a lot faster (Algorithm: "like a human").

 Some example cubes are available.
 These can be used to determine the required input for solving the cube.
 It is important to read the cube according to a certain pattern.